 IBM is one of the oldest brands in our list and celebrated its centenary in 2011.
 It still features in the world’s top ten most valuable brands, but in 1991 it was at a financial low point.
 It had dominated the manufacture of mainframe computers in the mid-eighties, but its desktop models ran on Windows and an assault from competitors caused a near fatal collapse in sales.
 This was the point at which the company moved back into sales of professional services and found profit.

 It was a good year for orange drinks.
 Tango’s “You know when you’ve been tango’d”, slapped its way onto the TV screens.
 Featuring a man being hit around the face by an orange-coloured person immediately after drinking Tango, the ad seized the imagination of children in playgrounds throughout the country.
 Britvic’s Tango later replaced the original “slapping” ad with an almost identical new creative featuring a kiss instead.

 This was the year that BSkyB was gaining real momentum.
 Three years since launch the satellite channel launched its first multi-channel package, offering 14 basic subscription channels.
 Thanks to BSkyB, the British TV audience were developing a voracious appetite for American television shows like The Simpsons.
-This was also the year that Victoria Beckham joined three other unknown girls to form The Spice Girls.
+This was also the year that Victoria Beckham joined four other unknown girls to form The Spice Girls.